NLion74/Matrix-Notifier/README.md

 # Matrix-Notifier
 Simple REST-API for sending messages over the [Matrix](https://matrix.org) protocol, build with [matrix-nio](https://github.com/poljar/matrix-nio).

+## Features

+- Docker support
+- Authentication support
+- Sending encrypted messages
+- UTF-8 support
+- Markdown support for messages
+- Tag support to embed emojis in the title by using their short codes
+- Title support
+- Web UI to send messages

 ## Setup

 The easiest way of installing would be to use docker, however if for any reason that is not an option you can also install it from source.